-The Amended Credit Agreement provides for senior secured credit facilities in the aggregate principal amount of \$3.725 billion comprised of (i) the Company's \$525.0 million term loan B facility, (ii) the Company's \$400.0 million term A-1 facility, (iii) the Company's \$500.0 million term A-2 facility, (iv) the Company's \$300.0 million term A-3 facility, (v) the Company's \$500.0 million term A-4 facility and (vi) the Company's \$1.5 billion five-year revolving credit facility (up to \$150.0 million of which will be available for a letter of credit sub-limit and \$50.0 million of which will be available for a swingline sub-limit) (collectively, the "Senior Secured Credit Facilities").
+Senior Secured Credit Facilities.
+On January 6, 2014, Darling, Darling International Canada Inc. ("Darling Canada") and Darling International NL Holdings B.V. ("Darling NL") entered into a Second Amended and Restated Credit Agreement (as subsequently amended, the "Amended Credit Agreement"), restating its then existing Amended and Restated Credit Agreement dated September 27, 2013, with the lenders from time to time party thereto, JPMorgan Chase Bank, N.A., as Administrative Agent, and the other agents from time to time party thereto.
+The Amended Credit Agreement has been subsequently amended, the most recent of which was the Ninth Amendment on September 6, 2022.
+The Amended Credit Agreement provides for senior secured credit facilities in the aggregate principal amount of \$3.725 billion, which matures on December 9, 2026 and is comprised of (i) the Company's \$525.0 million term loan B facility, (ii) the Company's \$400.0 million term A-1 facility, (iii) the Company's \$500.0 million term A-2 facility, (iv) the Company's \$300.0 million term A-3 facility, (v) the Company's \$500.0 million term A-4 facility and (vi) the Company's \$1.5 billion five-year revolving credit facility (up to \$150.0 million of which will be available for a letter of credit sub-limit and \$50.0 million of which will be available for a letter of credit sub-limit and \$50.0 million of which will be available for a letter of credit sub-limit and \$50.0 million of which will be available for a letter of credit facilities").
 The Amended Credit Agreement also permits Darling and the other borrowers thereunder to incur ancillary facilities provided by any revolving lender party to the Senior Secured Credit Facilities (with certain restrictions).
-Up to \$1.46 billion of the revolving loan facility is available to be borrowed by Darling, Darling Canada, Darling NL, Darling Ingredients International Holding B.V. ("Darling BV"), Darling GmbH, and Darling Belgium in U.S. dollars, Canadian dollars, euros, Sterling and other currencies to be agreed and available to each applicable lender.
+Up to \$1.46 billion of the revolving credit facility is available to be borrowed by Darling, Darling Canada, Darling NL, Darling Ingredients International Holding B.V. ("Darling BV"), Darling GmbH, and Darling Belgium in U.S. dollars, Canadian dollars, euros, Sterling and other currencies to be agreed and available to each applicable lender.
 The remaining \$40.0 million must be borrowed in U.S. dollars only by Darling.
-The revolving loan facility will mature on December 9, 2026.
+The revolving credit facility will mature on December 9, 2026.
 The revolving credit facility will be used for working capital needs, general corporate purposes and other purposes not prohibited by the Amended Credit Agreement.